 In addition, the Organization's cash is held in accounts where balances exceed the \$250,000 federal insurance limit.
 The financial institution has pledged assets to collateralize amounts on deposit over the FDIC coverage limit.

-Cash balances on the statement of financial position include \$92,103 in HUD Escrow funds and \$64,729 in Representative Payee funds.
+Cash balances on the statement of financial position include \$69,545 in HUD Escrow funds and \$66,016 in Representative Payee funds.
+These balances represent amounts held on a client's behalf.

 Inventory